-- HND A in graded unit (in relevant HND)
+- HND BB in graded unit (in relevant HND)

-- Portfolio submission will normally be a prerequisite and will demonstrate your interest in fashion and fashion communication.
+Portfolio submission will normally be a prerequisite and will demonstrate your interest in fashion and fashion communication.
 This can be communicated through any media including traditional, observed and expressive drawing, painting, photography and digital media.
-Our portfolio requirements are explained in the Guidelines to Applicants for Portfolio Programmes.
+Our portfolio requirements are explained in the Digital Portfolio Guidelines.